solafide-dev/simpleworship/README.md

   - We wanted flexibility and cost savings whenever possible, not relying on proprietary software to have the feature we want, but instead having the ability to, with a little time, add it ourselves.
 - We felt compelled to use our tallents to serve the local church, and this is one way we can do that.

+# Ussage

+Run it and use it (REPLACE THIS WITH BETTER README)

+You will also need a Display Application.
+If you plan to use SimpleWorship in a normal configuration (with a projector or TV hooked directly to the same machine) we suggest using [Simple Worship Display](https://github.com/simpleworship/simpleworship-display)

 ## Development